 Like superannuation, death benefits payable under a life insurance policy do not form part of a deceased's estate.
 We can advise you how to make and update a binding death benefit nomination.

 We provide legal advice on business succession planning in your retirement and in planning your estate.

-Our wills, estates and probate lawyers are located at both our Melbourne office and our Mount Waverley office, a South Eastern suburb of Melbourne.
+Our wills, estates and probate lawyers are conveniently located at both our Melbourne CBD and our Mount Waverley law offices, a South Eastern suburb of Melbourne.

 Visit our law firm for more.